-Soft and delicious baked oatmeal is a thing of breakfast glory.
-There are so many different ways to flavor it, but chocolate happens to be one of our favorites.
+Soft and delicious baked oatmeal is a perfect way to start your day.
+There are so many different ways to flavor baked oats, but chocolate happens to be one of our favorites.

-This brownie inspired breakfast is healthier than you think and oh so good!
+This brownie inspired breakfast is made with simple ingredients and it is healthier than you think and oh so good!
 On it’s own it is delicious, but served with a little whipped cream and berries it is ready to be the star of your special occasion breakfast or brunch.

 Sometimes that chocolate craving comes at breakfast time.
 Do you know what?
 You don’t have to choose between suppressing the craving or feeling guilty for indulging it any more!